sprestage/sprestage.github.io-personal-notes/ocp_dev_notes.md

 - [x] create ticket for US fed require_phone: true fix for multicontent and for committees

 **Yesterday I**
-- was entirely focused on the cwc issue.  implemented backend support for prefix in both the main repository and the one-click-api.  fixed tests by adding prefix to fixtures.
+- was entirely focused on the cwc issue.  implemented backend support for prefix in both the main repository and the one-click-cwc.  fixed tests by adding prefix to fixtures.

 **Today I plan to**
 - [ ] fix that test
-- [ ] I need to know how to deploy the one-click-api to staging (and eventually to prod)
+- [ ] I need to know how to deploy the one-click-cwc to staging (and eventually to prod)
 - [ ] Michigan (Turo) delivery, look at how our API works, then look at their document, then I'll need to write a rake task, need to use the httparty gem to submit (get/post) to the api to construct an api request
 - [ ] meet with Nour and Eric to teach about binding.pry (also check their rails console knowledge first)